 - Reducing storm water pollution, thus protecting our waterways and beaches

 - Reducing demand on local rivers for our water supply

 - Reducing waste to landfill by improving and increasing recycling and composting.

 MAD Green Grants provides added value by building the capacity of the community through students, teachers, parents and school committees such as Parents and Friends, Parents and Citizens, and School Environment committees.

-Last year, 14 schools received grants totalling over $21,000.
+In 2019, 14 schools received grants totalling over $21,000.
 The projects they undertook included creating native bush tucker gardens, school wide recycling programs and plastics pollution education, establishing native bee hives and creating habitat for native wildlife.